 - The council recognises that effective community engagement is an essential contribution to strong corporate governance.
 A variety of ways to engage with its communities and stakeholders are utilised to assist.
-The "How The Council Works" section of the council's website provides access to the published forward plan which provides an indication of future reports that are to be considered together with agendas and minutes of all public committees.
+The "Modern Gov" section of the council's website provides access to the published forward plan which provides an indication of future reports that are to be considered together with agendas and minutes of all public committees.
 This ensures that people know what decisions the council is planning to take as well as the decisions taken.
 It provides access to a facility for making general complaints about council services and about councillors where their conduct is in question.
 The process to follow is set out clearly.
-There is also a facility for e-petitions to be launched and submitted on matters that are important to local people. - The Your Council section of the council's website provides information on latest news and updates on council services together with a range of information that is available for the public scrutiny in accordance with the code of recommended practice for local authorities on data transparency.
-There are details of all Current Consultations (iow.gov.uk) where residents and stakeholders can voice their opinions and assist with shaping service delivery. - There is a strong focus on youth participation and the Isle of Wight Youth Council provides opportunity for young people to influence how services are delivered, highlight issues that need to be reviewed and to help shape public services for our communities.
+There is also a facility for e-petitions to be launched and submitted on matters that are important to local people. - The Isle of Wight Council Homepage provides information on latest news and updates on council services; Current Consultations where residents and stakeholders can voice their opinions and assist with shaping service delivery together with a range of information that is available for the public scrutiny in accordance with the code of recommended practice for local authorities on data transparency. - There is a strong focus on youth participation and the Isle of Wight Youth Council provides opportunity for young people to influence how services are delivered, highlight issues that need to be reviewed and to help shape public services for our communities.

-• The council operates a Corporate Scrutiny Committee whose remit is to review and challenge the policy decisions that are taken by Cabinet.
-Scrutiny is supported by three policy and scrutiny panels (Health and Social Care, Children's Services, Education and Skills, Neighbourhoods and Regeneration) who aid the Cabinet in the development of council policy together with a review of any matter relating to these specific service areas.
+The council operates a Corporate Scrutiny Committee whose remit is to review and challenge the policy decisions that are taken by Cabinet.
+Scrutiny is supported by three policy and scrutiny panels (Health and Social Care, Children's Services, Education and Skills, Neighbourhoods and Regeneration) who provide assistance to Cabinet in the development of council policy together with a review of any matter relating to these specific service areas.
 They assess how the council is performing and see whether they are providing the best possible, cost effective services for the Island's communities.
-In addition, there is an Audit Committee whose specific remit is to review the council's financial and non-financial performance as well as to receive reports that deal with issues that are essential for good governance.
+In addition, there is an Audit Committee whose specific remit is to review the council's financial and nonfinancial performance as well as to receive reports that deal with issues that are essential for good governance.
 Each committee has its own terms of reference.

-Principle 3: Defining outcomes in terms of sustainable economic, social, and environmental benefits:
+Principle 3: Defining outcomes in terms of sustainable economic, social and environmental benefits: